 LeBron moves up scoring list, but Cavs fall to Bulls

 LeBron moves up scoring list, but Cavs fall to Bulls LeBron passed Shaq for seventh on the all-time list, but Cleveland lost its fifth in seven games.
-Check out this story on USATODAY.com: http://usat.ly/2oF5AIU LeBron James scored 26 points to move past Shaquille O'Neal for seventh place on the NBA all-time scoring list.
+Check out this story on USATODAY.com: http://usat.ly/2oF5AIU CHICAGO - Nikola Mirotic tied season highs with 28 points and six 3-pointers, Jimmy Butler scored 25, and the Chicago Bulls beat the Cleveland Cavaliers 99-93 on a night when LeBron James moved into seventh place on the NBA's career scoring list.

 Start the conversation, or Read more at USA Today.